Continuous Average Straightness in Spatial Graphs

 \section{Empirical Validation}

 In this section, we study experimentally our $5$ variants of the continuous average Straightness.
-First, in Subsection \ref{sec:ComparisonDiscrete}, we compare the performance of our continuous average variants with that of their discrete counterparts, in terms of computational time, memory usage and precision.
-Second, in Subsection \ref{sec:ComparisonNode} we describe their behavior on a collection variety of graphs, and highlight how it differ from the traditional vertex-to-vertex average Straightness.
-We summarize and discuss our main findings in Subsection \ref{sec:FinalObs}.
+First, in Section~\ref{sec:ComparisonDiscrete}, we compare the performance of our continuous average variants with that of their discrete counterparts, in terms of computational time, memory usage and precision.
+Second, in Section~\ref{sec:ComparisonNode} we describe their behavior on a collection variety of graphs, and highlight how it differ from the traditional vertex-to-vertex average Straightness.
+We summarize and discuss our main findings in Section~\ref{sec:FinalObs}.